adrianherrera/pylint-string-checkers/README.md

 ### String concatenation

-String substituion is often recommended over string concatenation.
+String substitution is often recommended over string concatenation.
 This checker will find string concatenation operations that contains at least one string literal.